-After the installation of Hyper-V role on the operating system (Windows Server 2008/2008 R2), when user tries to create virtual machines to store virtual hard disk files on local hard drive an error occurs stating that the operation has been paused.
-This error also occurs when multiple snapshots of virtual machine have already been taken and an attempt has been made to add more snapshots.
-The error somewhat looks like this:
+After installing the Hyper-V role on the operating system (Windows Server 2008/2008 R2), users may encounter an error when attempting to create virtual machines or store virtual hard disk files on the local hard drive.
+This error can also manifest when multiple snapshots of a virtual machine have already been taken, and an additional attempt to add more snapshots is made.
+The error message resembles the following:

 To verify the error, when user opens the Hyper-V Manager then the following state appears:

 Along with the above error an event regarding it is added in MS-Windows-Hyper-V-VMMS-Admin log, like mentioned below:

 When the Cluster Shared Volume on which the Virtual Machines are configured runs out of space, it leads a paused state.